Hydropower energy recovery at Blackstairs GWS (Co. Wexford)

 Such potential could most conveniently be exploited by installing a centrifugal Pump As Turbine (PAT) in the terminal section of the pipeline.
 A design flow rate and head of 18 l/s and 40 m respectively were selected, leading to an expected power output of around 4.3 kW.
 The PAT design algorithm being developed at Trinity College Dublin as part of Dŵr Uisce research project has been applied on the selected site, and helped identifying the ideal characteristics of the main PAT and generator set to be chosen.

 If operated 24-h all year round such device would produce about 37,000 kWh of clean renewable electricity worth over 6,000€ and reduce the energy consumption of the treatment works by 20-25%.

-A collaboration between the Dŵr Uisce project, the Blackstairs GWS and EPS Group has been established with the aim of building the energy recovery installation by the end of 2018.
+A collaboration between the Dŵr Uisce project, the Blackstairs GWS and EPS Group has been established with the aim of building the energy recovery installation by the beginning of 2019.